The Index Map in Algebraic K-Theory: Introduction

 \subsection{Determinant Torsors and Central Extensions}

-In the spirit of Drinfeld's problem, the $K$-theory torsor of Theorem \ref{thm:torsor} unifies the constructions which have arisen in the literature (e.g. \cite{MR0619827}, \cite{Kapranov:fk}, \cite{MR2656941}, \cite{MR1988970}, \cite{MR2972546})), and extends them from one and two-fold loop groups, to general linear groups over arbitrary higher local fields.
+In the spirit of Drinfeld's problem, the $K$-theory torsor of Theorem \ref{thm:torsor} unifies the constructions which have arisen in the literature (e.g. \cite{MR0619827}, \cite{Kapranov:fk}, \cite{MR2656941}, \cite{MR1988970}, \cite{MR2972546}), and extends them from one and two-fold loop groups, to general linear groups over arbitrary higher local fields.
 Further, the present treatment allows one to bring algebraic $K$-theory to bear on the study of these objects.
 We discuss these connections in detail in Section \ref{sub:torsor}.
-In particular, we show the following. \begin{theorem}\mbox{} Let $R$ be a commutative ring. \begin{enumerate} \item The 1-trunction of the index map
+In particular, we show the following {(see Subsections \ref{sub:dimtor}-\ref{sec:2ger})}. \begin{theorem}\mbox{} Let $R$ be a commutative ring. \begin{enumerate} \item The 1-truncation of the index map

-classifies the dimension torsor on the category of Tate $R$-modules (cf. \cite[Section 3.5]{MR2181808}). \item The 2-truncation of the index map
+classifies the dimension torsor on the category of Tate $R$-modules, cf. \cite[Section 3.5]{MR2181808}. \item The 2-truncation of the index map

-classifies the graded determinantal torsor on the category of Tate $R$-modules (cf. \cite[Section 5.3]{MR2181808}. \item Denote by $2\text{-}\elTate(R)$ the category of elementary Tate objects in $\Tate(R)$.
+classifies the graded determinantal torsor on the category of Tate $R$-modules, cf. \cite[Section 5.3]{MR2181808}. \item Denote by ${2\text{-}\elTate(R)}$ the category of elementary Tate objects in $\Tate(R)$.
 The 3-truncation of the index map

 classifies the torsors of ``graded gerbal theories'' on the category of $2\text{-}\elTate(R)$.
-For $R$ a field, this coincides with the 2-gerbe constructed by Arkhipov and Kremnitzer \cite{MR2656941}. \end{enumerate} \end{theorem} A primary motivation for studying these torsors is that they allow one to define higher Kac-Moody extensions for iterated loop groups, or, more generally, for reductive groups over higher local fields.
+For $R$ a field, this coincides with the 2-gerbe constructed by Arkhipov and Kremnitzer \cite{MR2656941}. \item { The morphism $- \Index$ corresponds to the torsor constructed by Saito in \cite{Saito:2014fk}.} \end{enumerate} \end{theorem} A primary motivation for studying these torsors is that they allow one to define higher Kac-Moody extensions for iterated loop groups, or, more generally, for reductive groups over higher local fields.
 A key feature of these extensions, which we pursue in depth in a sequel \cite{BGW:14}, is that they deform over families of higher local fields.
 In \emph{loc. cit.}, we use the tools of this paper to relate the 1 and 2-dimensional Contou-Carr\`ere symbols to these $K$-theoretic extensions.
-We also use $K$-theory to \emph{define} the higher Contou-Carr\'ere symbol over a family of $n$-dimensional local fields, and we then use standard techniques of K-theory to give a short, conceptually simple proof of reciprocity laws in all dimensions.
+We also use $K$-theory to \emph{define} the higher Contou-Carr\`ere symbol over a family of $n$-dimensional local fields, and we then use standard techniques of $K$-theory to give a short, conceptually simple proof of reciprocity laws in all dimensions.